 I am seriously obsessed with the Beautycounter Desert Sunrise collection (limited edition, sadly).
 I don’t know if the shades in both the palette and the lip glosses could be any more “me” and I’m absolutely loving it all!
 I’m pretttttty sure that this palette is going to be the ONE palette I bring with me to Southeast Asia- I get one palette for an entire month and I choose this one?
 It’s gotta be good.
 Keep reading to find out why I’m loving it so much!

 Let’s start with the star of the show, shall we?
-I keep calling the Beautycounter Desert Sunrise palette ($75) an eyeshadow palette, but it’s really more of a face palette, as it has six eyeshadows and three cheek shades.
+I keep calling the Beautycounter Desert Sunrise palette (no longer available but the Velvet Eyeshadow Palettes have similar, equally gorgeous shades and are way more pigmented!) an eyeshadow palette, but it’s really more of a face palette, as it has six eyeshadows and three cheek shades.
 Let me start by saying these are not the most pigmented shades on earth (with the cheek shades being a bit more pigmented than the eyeshadows).
 With that being said though, over top of primer these have the perfect amount of pigmentation to make them extremely easy to work with for day to day makeup, which is honestly all I really look for in an eyeshadow palette these days.